cqumirror/index-of-mirrors/README.md

 - [x] Have better compatibility.
 Mobile support.

 ###Back End
-- [x] Provide RESTful APIs for front-end to operate resources.
+- [x] Provide RESTful API for front-end to operate resources.
 - [ ] Publish notices or news via github issue.
 - [ ] Update mirrors, resources list via github issue.
 - [ ] Auto backup database: dump database into json files and push to github with some rules, such as backup after each successful issue submit.